Comment: Tom Sermanni has struck cultural chord with Football Ferns but the game sucks

 Even rival coach Savina Wiegman, who wore a constant scowl throughout the match until the goal prompted high-five celebrations, had inexplicably failed to make substitutions when it had become obvious her first-choice foragers couldn't find the net despite countless raids.

 Ironically the winner came from two substitutes — Jill Roord nodding the ball in after Lineth Beerensteyn, coming in at the 87th-minute mark for Shanice van de Sanden who didn't look as slick as her snazzy hairdo, had headed it on to the scorer.
-It could have been Wilkinson and Satchell playing heroes.
+It could have been Wilkinson and Satchell playing heroes had Sermanni injected them earlier.

 Lieke Martens, Vivianne Miedema and Van de Sanden were shredding the Kiwi defence at will, especially on right back CJ Bott's flank.

-Any assertion the Ferns defended well, in a game where they gave up possession and terriotory big time, has little foundation.
+Any assertion the Ferns defended well, in a game where they gave up possession and territory big time, has little foundation.

 It's a cardinal sin for defenders to let an aerial ball drop into the stock exchange, especially when the Dutch had a cornerkick count of 8-1 in their favour in the 80th minute.